nodejs/node/doc/api/cluster.md

 The cluster module supports two methods of distributing incoming connections.

-The first one (and the default one on all platforms except Windows), is the round-robin approach, where the primary process listens on a port, accepts new connections and distributes them across the workers in a round-robin fashion, with some built-in smarts to avoid
+The first one (and the default one on all platforms except Windows) is the round-robin approach, where the primary process listens on a port, accepts new connections and distributes them across the workers in a round-robin fashion, with some built-in smarts to avoid